kuiper2000/chaos_and_predictability/_sources/week1/Week1.md

 (week1)=
 # Week 1: Predictability of Weather and Climate

-In this week, we will walk through a few fundamental concepts of predictability, including how does it connect to statistics, differential equations and linear algebra.
-You will find out the definition of predictability is relatively straightforward.
+This week we work through a few of the fundamental concepts of predictability, and see how they connect to statistics, differential equations and linear algebra.
+As you will see, the definition of predictability itself turns out to be remarkably straightforward.

 ## Climatological distribution and forecast distribution

-\
-When we say something (let's say $x(t)$) is predictable, that means we can somewhat track its time evolution.
-However, in most cases, our confidence about what $x(t)$ should be will decrease with the increase of forecast lead time (defined as the time difference between initial state and the final state).
-Thus, it is physically more reasonable to use a probability density function (PDF $p(x(t))$) to describe $x(t)$ since we are talking about how "confident" we are.
+When we say that something — call it $x(t)$ — is predictable, we mean that we can track its time evolution to some useful degree.
+In most cases, however, our confidence in $x(t)$ decreases as the forecast lead time (the time between the initial state and the forecast state) grows.
+It is therefore more natural to describe $x(t)$ with a probability density function (PDF), $p(x(t))$, since what we are really quantifying is how *confident* we are.

-\
-\
-Now, let's consider two very extreme cases.
-The first case is $t\rightarrow 0$.
-In this case, we are very certain what $x(t)$ should be because it is literally the current states or so-called _observation_.
-Thus, it's not hard to find $p(x(0))$ is narrow and is almost like a delta function ([FIG1](FIG1), solid line).
-The second case is when $t\rightarrow \infty$.
-In this case, we don't have any confidence.
-Thus, the best way to estimate $x(t)$ is by randomly sampling from its historical values (Fig. 1, dashed line, a.k.a. guessing).
-Thus, from $t=0$ to $t\rightarrow \infty$, we can see $p(x(t))$ is evolving from one PDF to the other.
-Here we give these two distribution different names.
-For the one which we use to describe how confident we are is called _forecast distribution_ and the one when forecast lead time approaches infinity is called _climatological distribution_ (also called "population" in statistics).
+Consider two extreme cases.
+The first is $t\rightarrow 0$.
+Here we know $x(t)$ almost exactly, because it is simply the current state — the _observation_.
+Accordingly $p(x(0))$ is very narrow, close to a delta function ([FIG1](FIG1), solid line).
+The second case is $t\rightarrow \infty$.
+Here we have no useful information at all, so the best we can do is to draw randomly from the historical record ([FIG1](FIG1), dashed line) — in other words, to guess.
+Between $t=0$ and $t\rightarrow \infty$, then, $p(x(t))$ evolves continuously from the first distribution into the second.
+These two limits deserve names: the distribution describing our confidence at a finite lead time is the _forecast distribution_, and the one approached as the lead time goes to infinity is the _climatological distribution_ (in statistics, the _population_).

 ```{figure} FIG1.png
 ---